springone-tour-2021/lab-workshop-3/workshop/content/exercises/D-01-content.md

 text: "cache@v1"
 ```

-To set the workflow to use JDK 11 with the action `actions/setup-java@v1`:
+To set the workflow to use JDK 11 with the action use `actions/setup-java@v1`:
 ```editor:select-matching-text
 file: ~/cat-service/.github/workflows/deploy.yaml
 text: "actions/setup-java@v1"